 WHAT WAS THE PROBLEM THAT NEEDED SUCH EXTREME MEASURES?

-Clearly something unique and new is happening here.
-Marriage doesn’t offend God in Genesis.
-God has told humans to be fruitful and beget.
-Leaving and cleaving and getting married are all happy parts of the story.
-Clearly this scenario with “Sons of God” taking “Daughters of men” as wives is clearly something else – an aberration of some kind.
+Now it is clear that something unique is happening in this story.
+Earlier in the Genesis story God had commissioned humans to be fruitful and beget.
+Leaving and cleaving and getting married form a happy thread the in Genesis story.
+So this scenario with “Sons of God” taking “Daughters of men” as wives is clearly something else – an aberration of some kind.

-Genesis 6:1-2 refers to the daughters of men as part of the story of human expansion.
+Genesis 6:1-2 refers to the “daughters of men” as part of the picture of human expansion.
 And to translate very closely the text’s word for human, it is Earthling.
 The Earthlings are multiplying just as they were commanded!
-So their identity is uncontroversial.
-So who are the “Sons of God” that they shouldn’t be touching human girls?
+So their identity would appear to be uncontroversial.
+But who are the “Sons of God” that they shouldn’t be touching human girls?
 And what is different about them that their intercourse with human girls should produce giants – the Nephillim?

-Sons of God is a phrase used in some places to denote local judges or land-barons.
-If they were taking men’s daughters by force that would certainly be a problem.
-But would it really result in an indiscriminate global flood?
+Sons of God is a phrase used in some texts to denote local powers or elites – chiefs, judges or land-barons.
+If land-barons were taking men’s daughters by force that would certainly be a problem.
+But would that really be a cause for an indiscriminate, genociding universal flood?

-The mingling of humans and angels may seem a bizarre proposition.
-But that reading of the text agrees with the vocabulary of the text, and the flow of the story because it gives explanation as to why the resultant children were genetically different.
+Intercourse between humans and heavenly beings may seem a bizarre scenario.
+But that reading of the text agrees with the vocabulary of the text, and the flow of the story, giving clear explanation as to why the offspring of these marriages would be genetically different.
 A local land-baron taking a peasant girl as a wife does not produce a giant!

-However mind-stretching it may be, the notion of god-like, heavenly beings taking Earth girls as wives is not a story confined to Judaeo-Christian mythology.
-The same story occurs in Hindu mythology and in Graeco-Roman mythology.
+However mind-stretching it may be, the notion of god-like, heavenly beings taking Earth girls as wives is in no way confined to Judaeo-Christian mythology.
+The same story repeats in Hindu mythology and in Graeco-Roman mythology.
 It’s part of the sagas of Norse and Celtic lore too.
 It is a story told in great detail in the ancient Sumerian tablets,.
 Its narrative, the Epic of Gilgamesh, includes a flood and a saving ark of humans and animals to repopulate the planet.
-In all the mythologies the Heavenly Beings’ intercourse with Earth-girls produces super-humans – demi-gods and titans – what the Bible calls “nephilim” – the “giants” – “men and women of legend.”
+In all the mythologies the Heavenly Beings’ intercourse with Earth-girls produces super-humans – Demi-gods and Titans – what the Bible calls “nephilim” – the “giants” – “men and women of legend.”

 In Greek mythology these hybrid “men of legend” include Achilles, Aeneas, Heracles, Perseus, Theseus, Orpheus and Helen of Troy – to recite some of the more familiar names.
-In all there are 28 such hybrid people named in the Greek panoply.
+In all there are 28 such human/heavenly being hybrids named in the Greek panoply.
 Hindu lore names 17 – and there are a couple in Norse mythology and one in Celtic mythology.

-It is intriguing that this prehistoric hybridization of human beings repeats from one culture’s mythology to the next.
+It is intriguing that this story of the prehistoric hybridization of human beings is a narrative that repeats from one indigenous mythology to the next.
 Is it conceivable that these ancient legends in fact carry another prehistoric memory?

 Greek mythology has gods coming down from Mount Olympus and mixing their DNA with that of the human population.
 Hindu, Japanese, Chinese and Persian mythologies all tell of gods coming down from other respective mountains.
 Norse gods lived in a parallel dimension.
 Egyptian and Mesopotamian gods came down from and return to space.

-These intriguing correlations have led some to consider whether the ancient account of daughters of men being taken by the sons of God is – along with these other indigenous mythologies – express the earliest recollection of what today we call “alien-abduction” – and that the gods being remembered were in fact people of another species – people from another planet or dimension – be it Olympus, Meru or Asgard; people whom in today’s language we would call extra-terrestrials.
+These intriguing correlations have led some to consider whether the ancient account of daughters of men being taken by the sons of God is – along with these other indigenous mythologies – express the earliest recollection of what today we could only term “alien-abduction” – and that the heavenly beings were quite literally people from another planet or dimension – be it Olympus, Meru or Asgard; people whom in today’s language we would call extra-terrestrials.

 WHAT’S IT ALL ABOUT?

-Personally, to be quite candid about it, I don’t dismiss the ET explanation out of hand.
-I have seen too much to imagine that the human race is alone.
-But whether it is other species or angelic beings being referenced in Genesis 6:1-2, the moment we allow those two verses to frame the story of the flood (which they do) the narrative changes.
+Personally, I don’t dismiss the ET explanation out of hand.
+I am aware of too many evidences that suggest that the human race is not alone.
+But whether it is other species or angelic beings being referenced in Genesis 6:1-2, the moment we allow those two verses to frame the story of the flood (which of course they do) the narrative changes.
 Including the first two verses changes the narrative from one of God punishing and destroying humanity to one of God saving and rebooting the human race.
 It becomes an explanation of God taking the most extreme action possible to keep human beings human.

-So perhaps our Sunday School version of it all isn’t so far off after all.
-Perhaps this really is the sharing of a memory, the story of a time when God stepped in to the story of us and rescued the human species, doing it through the obedience of the one man who would listen to him and radically rebooted the human race – a people he loves, cherishes and protects as the apple of his eye.
+Or perhaps our Sunday School version of it all isn’t so far off after all.
+Perhaps this really is the memory of a time when God stepped in to the story of us and rescued the human species, doing it through the obedience of the one man who would listen to him, thus radically rebooting the human race – a people he prizes, whose humanity He loves, cherishes and protects as the apple of his eye.